Get all the latest data for Algeria

 Source Why it's authoritative How we used it

-Algerian Civil Code (Prime Minister portal) Official government publication of Algeria's core legal texts We used it to anchor what ownership and real rights mean under Algerian law.
-We also used it as the baseline to explain why registration matters more than informal contracts.
+Algerian Civil Code (Prime Minister portal) Official government portal publishing Algeria's core legal texts, including ownership and real rights definitions.
+We used it to establish what "ownership" legally means in Algeria and why registered title is the decisive form of property right.
+We also used it as the baseline for explaining why notarized and registered transfers matter more than informal contracts.

-Ministry of Justice - Notary profession Official justice ministry page governing the notary profession We used it to justify why a notary is the central gatekeeper in residential transactions.
-We used it to frame what is realistically mandatory in practice.
+Ministry of Justice - Notary profession page The official justice ministry page for the notary profession and its governing legal texts in Algeria.
+We used it to justify why the notary is the central and mandatory actor in all residential transactions in Algeria.
+We also used it to frame what is realistically required in practice, including the authenticated deed, formalities, and registration steps.

-DGDN (Directorate General of State Property) Ministry of Finance body overseeing land administration We used it to explain which institutions manage land and property in Algeria.
-We used it to understand how publicity and registration are organized.
+Directorate General of State Property (DGDN) The Ministry of Finance body that oversees state property and land administration, including the land registry system.
+We used it to explain which institutions sit behind land and property administration in Algeria.
+We also used it to describe how the official registry works for title verification and lien checking.

-DGI - Property tax guidance Official tax authority explainer citing relevant tax code articles We used it to confirm that property tax applies to built and non-built property.
-We used it to structure the annual costs section for homeowners.
+DGI - Property tax overview The official DGI explainer on property tax that cites the relevant articles of the CIDTA tax code.
+We used it to confirm that property tax applies to both built and non-built property and to understand how Algeria defines the taxable base.
+We also used it to structure the annual cost budgeting section for homeowners.

-Bank of Algeria - Policy rate decision Central bank's official communication on monetary policy We used it to anchor our mortgage rate estimate to a verifiable benchmark.
-We used it to explain why dinar loan pricing sits several points above the policy rate.
+Bank of Algeria - Policy rate decision (August 2025) The central bank's official communication on the monetary policy rate, which directly influences retail lending pricing in Algeria.
+We used it to anchor our mortgage rate estimate to a verifiable benchmark, specifically the 2.75% policy rate set in August 2025.
+We also used it to explain why retail housing loan pricing in dinars typically sits several percentage points above the policy rate.

-Ministry of Foreign Affairs - Visa rules Official Algerian MFA instructions for visa requirements We used it to answer whether a tourist visa is enough to view and sign.
-We used it to separate immigration permission from property law permission.
+Ministry of Foreign Affairs - Entry visa to Algeria The official Algerian MFA page setting out visa requirements for foreigners entering Algeria.
+We used it to confirm that no dedicated property buyer visa exists and that a standard tourist visa is sufficient for visiting and signing.
+We also used it to separate immigration permission to be in the country from property-law permission to buy.